 #1 – Open Source is Free

 Much of open source has a license or upgrade path that is designed to ensure a subset of users end up paying for the software.
 This software is funded by a company and the business model requires an upgrade path for the company to make money and keep producing the software.
 This means there will often be closed-source add-ons available for the open source product (at a cost) or the option of a paid-for hosted version.
-Many of the most well-known open source software products adopt this kind of commercial open source model, known as Open Core
+Many of the most well-known open source software products adopt this kind of commercial open source model, known as Open Core.
+Examples include Elasticsearch, MongoDB, NGINX, MuleSoft and GitLab and use of the model seems to be growing.

 With Open Core, the open source part of the software is free to use.
 If a particular use case doesn’t involve any of the functionality provided by paid-for add-ons, then there’s no need to pay anything.
 If it does, then users face a choice of whether to buy the add-on or fill the gap themselves.
 The mix of how much functionality is open and how much is a paid-on can vary a lot across tools.